Thimxx/pyGenealogical-Tools/README.md

 * Rememori: https://www.rememori.com
 * Obituary from this newspaper: http://esquelas.elnortedecastilla.es/
 * Obituary from this newspaper: https://www.abc.es/esquelas/
+* Cementry of the city of Valencia: http://www.valencia.es/ayuntamiento/cementerios.nsf/
+* Web obituary from Spain: https://esquelas.es
+* Obituary from this newspaper: https://enmemoria.lavanguardia.com
+* Obituary from this newspaper: https://esquelas.elcorreo.com/
+* Obituary from this newspaper: https://esquelas.eldiariomontanes.es/
+* Obituary from this newspaper: https://esquelas.ideal.es/
+* Obituary from this newspaper: https://esquelas.larioja.com/
 7) GEDCOM file wrapper
 * It allows to read gedcomfiles and operated them (add new profiles)
 * It allows to transform data from other sources (Geni, RootsMagic) into GEDCOM.